lhmouse/asteria/doc/quick-guide.md

 The last example in this section is a classical 'guess my number' game.
 Our program generates a random number from 1 to 100, which we will have to guess.
-Our program uses `getln()` to read our input, then converts it to an integer, and checks whether it is correct:
+Our program uses `getln()` to read our input, then converts it to an integer, and checks whether it is correct, like

 ```
 #4:1> :heredoc @@